thlorenz/browserify-shim/README.md

 # browserify-shim [![build status](https://secure.travis-ci.org/thlorenz/browserify-shim.png)](http://travis-ci.org/thlorenz/browserify-shim)

-Shims modules that aren't installed as `npm` modules so they can be browserified even if they aren't commonJS compliant.
+Shims modules that aren't installed as `npm` modules so they can be browserified even if they aren't commonJS compatible.

 ```js
 var browserify = require('browserify')